gajeroll/homebrew-gajevids/README.md

 gajevids is a command-line tool that automatically composes multiple videos using YAML configuration files.
 Define video combinations and transitions with simple configuration files.

+You can define:

+- The list of input video files
+- The transition effects (fade, slide, zoom, etc.)
+- The exact sequence using a timeline
+- Frame rate and resolution

+All with a simple config file like `gajevids.yml`.

 ### Features

 - **Simple YAML Configuration** - Intuitive configuration files